Integralist/integralist.co.uk/content/posts/statistics-basics.md

 ![disproportionate historgram area fixed](/assets/img/disproportionate_historgram_area_fixed.png)

+> [!NOTE]
-> Note: I appreciate the difference between the original height of 2 vs the correct height of 0.10 (for the range `1-20`) and 10 vs 5 (for the range `20-22`), when using this contrived example, isn't exactly ground breakingly different; but this is just to help you understand the general idea behind calculating histogram areas for groups that have inconsistent ranges.
+> I appreciate the difference between the original height of 2 vs the correct height of 0.10 (for the range `1-20`) and 10 vs 5 (for the range `20-22`), when using this contrived example, isn't exactly ground breakingly different; but this is just to help you understand the general idea behind calculating histogram areas for groups that have inconsistent ranges.

 We can now see the overall area (or shape) for each bar represents the actual frequency, and can be calculated like so: